top of page

 This speaks perhaps to the frustration felt by well-meaning and hard working teachers at schools for the blind witnessing what Howe reported, “Most of our pupils are over fourteen years old when they enter, and they have generally the quiet and staid demeanor, and the sedentary habits of adults (p.
 5).

 There are only arguments to be made in favor of the the next two points in the popular letter which provided expectations and goals for development that are age and outcome based.
+Yet, how is the child to achieve these goals of orientation when they are not provided a means of safe mobility?

 It is the final sentence that confounds logic in our modern understanding.
 "Treat the child exactly as if it were a seeing child..."
 How can it be right that adults should not consider the degree of visual impairment when making safety and education decisions for infants?

 20th Century

 The 1900s was a time of revolutionary inventions.
 Inventions in the early 1900s included the radio and phonograph, devices used to teach, entertain, and inform graduates of residential schools for the blind.
-The telephone, steam engine, electricity, the light bulb, computers, cell phones, long canes and rocket ships to the moon were all invented in the 1900s…just no device for keeping blind babies safe.
+Later, the telephone, steam engine, electricity, the light bulb, computers, cell phones, long canes and rocket ships to the moon were all invented in the 1900s…just no device for keeping blind babies safe.

 Black and white picture - six men sit around a record player, caption Blind students listen to a "talking book" at Lighthouse in New York.
 (PHOTO: LIBRARY OF CONGRESS)